Cutehacks/gel/README.md

 Return the jsobject at the index specified by the number.
 If Collection is sorted or filtered, then the index here refers to the index in the Collection *not* the JsonListModel.

+### reSort() : function

+Trigger sorting the collection again.

+**NOTE** Calling this function is *not* required if data within the model itself has changed (re-sorting will be conducted automatically in that case).
+You want to call this function if external data has been updated, e.g. you sort a model by distance and the current position of the user has changed.

 ### descendingSort : property bool: false

 Indicates if the role based sorting is sorted in ascending or descending order.